SamSamhuns/log_analyzer_with_llms_and_sql/README.md

 #### Note:

-When changing settings in `docker-compose.yaml` for the mongodb service, the existing docker and shared volumes might have to be purged i.e. when changing replicaset name.
+When changing settings in `docker-compose.yaml` for the mongodb service, the existing docker and shared volumes might have to be purged i.e. when changing `replicaset` name.

+> [!WARNING]
-<p style="color:red;">WARNING: This will delete all existing user, document, and vector records.</p>
+> **This will delete all existing user, document, and vector records.**

 ```shell
 docker-compose down